RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

 It is made up of text from the *Computer Programming* article on Wikipedia; ``http://en.wikipedia.org/wiki/Computer_programming``.

 #.
 (1 point) Write code to open the file, about_programming.txt, and print it out, line by line.

+   .. tabbed:: ps_2_4s

+      .. tab:: Problem

          .. actex:: ps_2_4

             # Don't worry about extra blank lines between each of the lines
+            # (but if you want to get rid of them, try the .strip() method)

+      .. tab:: Solution

+         .. actex:: ps_2_4a

+            # Don't worry about extra blank lines between each of the lines
-      # (but if you want to get rid of them, try the .strip method)
+            # (but if you want to get rid of them, try the .strip() method)
+            f = open("about_programming.txt", 'r')
+            # here's the code without the .strip() method
+            for orange in f:
+               print orange
+            # here's the code that'll print without all that extra blank space
+            for orange in f:
+               print orange.strip()

 #.
 (2 points) Print the number of lines in the file